ameenismail/trivia-trainer-keyboard-shortcuts/README.md

 Enable keyboard shortcuts on the [Trivia Trainer website](http://www.trivia-trainer.com/).

 ### Installation
 Like any userscript, you'll first need a userscript manager such as Greasemonkey.
-Then create a new userscript, copy into it the contents of `file.js`, and save it.
+Then create a new userscript, copy into it the contents of `shortcuts.js`, and save it.

+I've tested the script with Greasemonkey on Firefox, but I think it should work on any browser.
+Please let me know if it doesn't.

 ### Usage